 Superfund: CERCLA Innocent Landowner Defense

-Superfund is CERCLA which is an acronym for “Comprehensive Environmental Response, Compensation, and Liability Act.”
+Superfund is CERCLA which is an acronym for the “Comprehensive Environmental Response, Compensation, and Liability Act.”
 The CERCLA Innocent Landowner Defense policy was passed on December 11 in 1980, following the realization that historical hazardous waste disposal and materials handling practices were grossly negligent.
 The law grants Federal authorities to directly address and respond to the release (or threat of release) of hazardous substances.
 Particularly those which threaten human health or the environment.
 In particular, the act aims to identify responsible parties and facilitate remediation of the contamination.
-Updated April 8, 2020.
+Updated January 13, 2021.

 Geo Forward is not a law firm and does not intend to provide legal advice under any capacity.
 This page contains general information sourced from various government online sources, about CERCLA.
 All respective sources are linked to key terms within this page.
 For all legal advice, Geo Forward recommends consulting an attorney competent in the areas of environmental law.